Suite Dreams; The analyst view

 As mentioned in Learning Pool’s Suite Dreams white paper (page 2) – Bersin’s concept of the modern learner – brought about through new patterns of employment, market forces, and technological transformation – drove the business need for a new type of learning system.
-Quickly, the Learning Experience Platform became that system (page 15).
+Quickly, the Learning Pool Platform became that system (page 15).

 Following this narrative, Brandon Hall affirmed the continued usefulness of the LMS for covering “core learning management functionality.”
 This meant buyers didn’t have to choose between the LXP and LMS; they could well find they needed both.
 But while that was an easy decision for a larger scale enterprise, it was somewhat more difficult for medium-sized companies with smaller budgets.

 This question of how an LXP might fit with the LMS in the grand scheme of things if straight replacement of one by the other was not to be the pattern, became a focus area for analysts.

 Bersin published diagrams of a new corporate learning technology stack that showed both types of systems within one ecosystem or suite, with the LXP functioning as a “discovery layer.”